praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 **5. Arbiter Agent.** A dedicated contradiction resolution agent running structured evidence checks (logical, mathematical, cross-session, empirical) across conflicting outputs.
 Verified corrections are routed as DPO signal internally.
 When the Arbiter cannot resolve a conflict, controlled external escalation queries verified domain experts through obfuscated, partialized queries — revealing only what is needed to elicit an answer.

-**6. Micro-Expert Architecture.** The monolithic model is decomposed into independently deployable domain submodels — analogous to microservices architecture applied to model inference.
+**6. Micro-Expert Architecture and the consumer hardware argument.** The monolithic model is decomposed into independently deployable domain submodels — analogous to microservices architecture applied to model inference.
 Catastrophic forgetting is resolved architecturally.
 Submodels are versioned and updated independently via utility-deviation-triggered blue-green deployment.
 Graph depth is hardware-adaptive: shallow graphs on high-VRAM hardware or deep graphs of small specialist submodels on consumer hardware at lower cost per query.
+A controlled routing experiment (§9.9) validates a key component of this claim: the routing and arbitration layer contributes a statistically significant +10.5% correctness gain over an unrouted baseline (p = 0.029), and establishes that mismatched routing is actively harmful (−17.5%, p < 0.001), quantifying the Regime 2 failure mode and the value of the VCG arbitration mechanism.
+Combined with published specialist benchmark results and an analytical cost model, this supports — with stated scope — the claim that domain-specific professional inference on consumer hardware is competitive with frontier-scale enterprise deployments on those domains.

 **7. Game-theoretic arbitration via the VCG mechanism.** The Arbiter Agent's incentive structure is formally addressed by treating domain submodels as players in a cooperative game.
 Under the Vickrey-Clarke-Groves mechanism, truthful reporting of value functions is the dominant strategy for every submodel (Theorem S1), the Arbiter selects the social optimum with Price of Anarchy exactly 1 (Theorem S2), and individual rationality is satisfied (Theorem S3).
 Clarke pivot transfers applied as DPO penalty weight adjustments replace both the hand-specified confidence check weights and the periodic expert-sampling calibration pipeline, constituting a continuous self-correcting signal.
 The VCG mechanism is the theoretical ideal toward which Phase 6 Arbiter implementation converges; §9.6 develops all definitions, proofs, and practical implementation details.